zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ## Level 0 Character Creation

-1. Choose your primary species, ie. the species that the inhabitants of the world immediately recognise you as from your looks.
-   * Human
-   * Dog
-   * Halfling
-2. Roll a four-sided dice (d4) for your Maximum Hit Points (Max HP).
+1. Roll a four-sided dice (d4) for your Maximum Hit Points (Max HP).
-3. Your stats start at 0.
+2. Your stats start at 0.
    * Wounds 0
    * Stress 0
    * Skill 0
    * Armor  0
    * Encumberance 0
-4. Roll up or choose your former profession.
+3. Roll up or choose your former profession.
-5. Fill in your inventory with
+4. Fill in your inventory with
    * 3 days of rations (1 slot)
    * 3 torches (1 slot)
    * A d6 weapon (1 slot)
    * 2 random items (2 slots)
    * 1 Coin
-6. Give your PC a name.
+5. Give your PC a name.

 ## Advancement